-Facility Maintenance and Rehabilitation - Continue to identify extraordinary maintenance activities that are not typically addressed as part of the routine operation and maintenance program and are referred to as Major Rehabilitation and Replacement projects.
-The MODE, a concrete lined drainage structure that diverts Colorado River water to Mexico and carries agricultural drainage water to the YDP, is a critical aging infrastructure that is in need of repair.
-Numerous locations of the MODE require removal of various redundant deteriorating structures, replacement of damaged sections of lined canal and restoration of unlined sections damaged in the 1993 Gila River flood.
+Facility Maintenance and Rehabilitation - Continues to inspect, review, and identify extraordinary maintenance activities that are not typically addressed as part of the routine operation and maintenance program and are referred to as Major Rehabilitation and Replacement projects.
+Continues addressing Category 2 operation and maintenance recommendations from the Review of Operation and Maintenance report for the MODE, which is a critical component of the drainage system for disposal of saline groundwater.
+The MODE, a concrete-lined drainage structure that diverts Colorado River water to Mexico and carries agricultural drainage water to the YDP, is a critical aging infrastructure that needs repair.
+Numerous locations of the MODE require removal of various redundant deteriorating structures, replacement of damaged sections of lined canal, and restoration of unlined sections damaged in the 1993 Gila River flood.
 Replacement of these concrete canal panels on the MODE is required to keep the infrastructure in serviceable condition for potential operation of the YDP.
 It is a particularly challenging task due to the close proximity with critical agricultural areas throughout Yuma County.
-Upgrading the MODE ensures facility maintenance is in accordance with Review of Operation and Maintenance and Federal Facility Reliability Review.
-Relocate/modify wells, canals and discharge pipelines to maximize low-salinity well delivery of water to the Colorado River.
+Upgrading the MODE ensures facility maintenance is in accordance with Review of Operation and Maintenance and Federal Facility Reliability Review instruction.
+Relocate/modify wells, canals, and discharge pipelines to maximize low-salinity well delivery of water to the Colorado River. \$2,130,972